digideskio/microservice-fizzbuzz/README.md

 Entirely inspired by https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition

-For reasons of sanity, I think we should commit to using docker-compose so that it's possible to run locally.
+For reasons of sanity, I think we should commit to using a monorepo and docker-compose so that it's possible/easy to run locally.

 ## OG fizzbuzz